DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 [Yahoo dataset](https://yahooresearch.tumblr.com/post/114590420346/a-benchmark-dataset-for-time-series-anomaly?fbclid=IwAR31SaUo48kFzUCeYPFDfVGRKyqYPW3vmY0XDuci7uIYM-XrrW86QXGerrY)

 ## Our Approach
 To detect anomalies we are going to create some models which will be learned on the dataset which doesn't consist of any anomalies.
-Then we will make predictions on the dataset which consists also the data with the anomaly.
+Then we will make predictions on the dataset which consists also of the data with the anomaly.
 Assuming that our models will work properly, predictions in which values are much different than real values will be treated as anomalies.

 In our project, we would like to compare classical approaches to modeling with a more modern one.
 The first group of solutions will be based on transforming dataset into its vector representation of time series (for example - values history for certain period with its eventual aggregation in smaller sub-windows in different variants) and then use one of the classical algorithms like linear regression, random forest classifier, etc. to create the model.
 In the second approach, we will use the LSTM neural network which will work only on historical values from the time series.

 Eventually, we will also try to find anomalies with ESD models.
-This model is mostly used for forecasting, but their application can be extended to anomaly detection.
+This model is mostly used for forecasting, but its application can be extended to anomaly detection.

 ## Dataset
 This dataset is provided as part of the Yahoo!
 Webscope program, to be used for approved non-commercial research purposes by recipients who have signed a Data Sharing Agreement with Yahoo!
 Dataset contains real and synthetic time-series with labeled anomalies.
 Timestamps are replaced by integers with an increment of 1, where each data-point represents 1 hour worth of data.
 The anomalies are marked by humans and therefore may not be consistent.